Tips for teaching English online – 10 mind-blowing pieces of advice!

 Tip 1: Build a personal profile that focuses on your positive character traits

-Whether or not you’ve got a stack of qualifications and teaching certificates under your belt, online tutors need to focus on building a personal profile in which their humanistic qualities and ideas shine through.
+Whether or not you’ve got a stack of qualifications and teaching certificates under your belt, you need to focus on building a personal profile in which your humanistic qualities and ideas shine through.

 It’s not a piece of cake to become fluent in English.
 You need to respect this and radiate how you will walk potential students through the process of achieving their goals.